adimitromanolakis/Artemis1API/README.md

 * It is a model to detect persons.
 * Version number of model is 12.
 * It is a generic model, means it was not optimized for any particular camera or situation.

+### Generating optimal models for you camera

+Given a particular camera and scenario, a targeted model can be generated from our database.